kuiper2000/chaos_and_predictability/_sources/week1/Week1.md

 ## State-dependent predictability and mathematical assumptions
 \
 One interesting fact about predictability is that there is no universal value.
 You might think...OK that sounds weird and counter-intuitive.
 For example, we know for typical numerical weather forecast, we will say the predictability limit is around 10 days to 2 weeks.
 After that, we can no longer trust the model output.
 However, we will soon realize "10 days to 2 weeks" is only _rule of thumb_.
 In some cases, we can even struggle with the low prediction confidence at a forecast lead time of 3 days!
 Sounds crazy right?
-Here, let me use the famous Lorenz 63 model to demonstrate what it means.
+Here, let me use the famous Lorenz 63 model to demonstrate what I means.

 :::{note}
 Lorenz 63 model {cite}`lorenz1963deterministic` can be considered as the minimalist model for studying chaos and predictability and it only contains 3 prognostic variables.
 Indeed, to generate chaotic behavior, the minimum size of independent variables is 3.
 Smaller than 3, we won't have chaotic behavior in a dynamical system.
 We will cover more details about Lorenz model in week 3.